bloominstituteoftechnology/Newsfeed-Components/README.md

 * Close Button

   Add a close (or 'read') button to each Article component.
-When clicked the article will dissapear.
+When clicked, the article will dissapear.

 * Component Constructor